This page was last updated on 08/06/2020. Please check back frequently for updates.

 Observations from this data include:

-- Overall physician work relative value units (a measure which impacts various aspects of staffing and reimbursement) has decreased approximately 30%.
+- Overall physician work relative value units (a measure which impacts various aspects of staffing and reimbursement) initially decreased approximately 30% and has since recovered to within 90% of pre-COVID-19 rates.

-- While chemotherapy infusion visits have not significantly changed, there has been a sustained decrease in non-chemotherapy drug infusions.
+- While chemotherapy infusion visits have not significantly changed, there was a decrease in non-chemotherapy infusion visits throughout March and April, which may have since recovered in early June.